IoannaGoublia/RyThms-ehealth-app/README.md

 # RyThms-ehealth-app(IoT)

-Τηε project contains a sensor device and a web app and was developed with a mate.
+Τhe project contains a sensor device and a web app and was developed with a mate.
 The web app gives the real time health situation of the user in the map with colour marker in average the health situation.
 Also the user can see anonymous the other user’s markers of his region